Heroin Treatment & Addiction Recovery of Orange County

 Once the withdrawal process is successfully endured, our program then promotes well-being through a healthy diet and productive regiment of activities, including various forms of therapy.
 In these therapeutic activities, patients at Luminance Recovery begin to address what may have driven them so strongly to the powerful opiate and ways to prevent relapse in the future.

 At Luminance Recovery, we believe that the intimidation of a heroin withdrawal should not deter a user from getting the help he or she needs in order to turn a life around in a positive direction.
-Our staff offers help in all angles of the withdrawal and adjustment to a new, healthy, and productive way of life, free from the constrains of heroin.
+Our staff offers help in all angles of the withdrawal symptoms and adjustment to a new, healthy, and productive way of life, free from the constrains of heroin.
 Call us today at (714) 408-9609 to get help for a loved one.